 "Furch" is an assistant for reading texts written in some language that you don't completely master.
 It will not try to translate texts but it will often avoid to you the boring toil of turning the pages of a paper dictionary.
 For that you need to have some electronic bilingual dictionary and an appropriate software that will make the link between a displayed text and the dictionary.
-"Furch 0.1" is the first version of such a software.
-This version does not have much feature, still it will allow you to display formated or not formated texts, to capture something on the web and insert it into a file.
+"Furch" is such a software.
+This version does not have much feature, still it will allow you to display formatted or not formatted texts, to capture something on the web and insert it into a file.
 By a simple click on a word of the displayed text, you will get the translations of that word.
 You can also analyze a whole page of text and display with a red background all the words which have not been recognized by the software.
 This is a handy tool for the one who tries to improve the software or complete the dictionaries.
-At present time the "Furch" engine works only for Breton.
+At present time the "Furch" engine works only for Breton (and English).
 It tries to recognize words with their mutations (changes of the first characters), their conjugations (changes of the terminations), their different writings (3 or 4 orthographic systems for the Breton language) or even words in old publications which were written with some fantasy.
 Taking into account for all those difficulties, you cannot hope to obtain a unique result.
-It up to the reader to select among what has been found by the software which translation best corresponds to the text meaning.
+It is up to the reader to select among what has been found by the software which translation best corresponds to the text meaning.
 As for a "Google" search on Internet, it would be necessary to class the results by their degree of likelihood.
-This has not been done in version 0.1.
+This has begun but it is still far from complete.
 Happily enough, we don't have 250,000 results but at most 10 or 15.
 We can also have no result at all for two reasons: